etsy/opsweekly/README.md

 	* Search previous on call alerts for a history of that alert, previous engineer's notes, how the alerts were classified (is this alert constantly "no action taken?") and a time map showing it's frequency over the past year.
 	* Search Weekly Updates for full context on changes made previously
 	* Search Meeting Notes for agenda items discussed in previous meetings
+* **Fully timezone aware**: Obviously it's important for users to be editing the alerts they receive in the timezone that they received them in.
+Each user can set their own timezone for the whole Opsweekly UI.
+* **Fill in as you go**: Both the Weekly report and the On-call reports can be updated to multiple times during the week, so the user does not have to edit a hefty report at the end.

 ## Screenshots
+### Please visit the [screenshot README](screenshots/README.md) for a guided tour of how Opsweekly works and the reports it can generate!

 ## Prerequisites